Christmas and Our Patriot Founders

-According to Blair, who heads a NASA project looking into deep space, "Some people can look at the spirals of our galaxy and not see the hand of God, but I beg to differ."
+According to Blair, who at the time was in charge of NASA's deep space project, "Some people can look at the spirals of our galaxy and not see the hand of God, but I beg to differ."

-Sometimes our idolatry of self or materialism obscures the hand of God while some other times it is the trials of life that obscure His hand.
-Too often, we simply do not look for God's hand in our life.
+It can be challenging to keep the vast hand of our Creator in proper perspective.
+Sometimes our idolatry of self or materialism obscures the hand of God while other times it is the trials of life that obscure His hand.
+Too often, we simply do not look for God's hand in our life and all around us.

-In the winter season, our East Tennessee mountaintop is can be shrouded in clouds that settle in for days, and that fog can persist for a week or more.
+In the winter season, our East Tennessee mountaintop can be shrouded in clouds that obscure our ability to see what is just in front of us, and that fog can persist for a week or more.
 The absence of sun and blue sky, or crisp and clear nights under bright stars, can take its toll on the spirit.
 However, my spirit is lifted high when I recall with certainty that above the fog and clouds, all the heavenly bodies shine bright.
 Eventually the weather will break and light will avail itself again.

 I reminded my children that bleak winter weather obscuring the sunlight is an apt metaphor for the trials in our life, which can obscure the Son light.

 Life itself can, at times, seem shrouded in fog and darkness.
-That is especially true if, like me, you bear a lifelong burden to support and defend our heritage of Liberty, which is now being assailed from many sectors.
-Occasionally I forget that this burden I bear on behalf of Liberty is also borne by tens of millions of fellow Patriots.
+That can be especially true if, like me, you bear a lifelong burden "to Support and Defend" our heritage of Liberty, and extend that inheritance to the next generation.
+Occasionally I forget that this burden I bear is also borne by tens of millions of my fellow Patriots across our nation.
 But our Creator, who irrevocably endowed us with Liberty, is always there, even if temporarily obscured by the fog of conflict.

-These are difficult times for Patriots -- as in times past.
+As in times past, this is a difficult season for today's American Patriots.
 We face daunting challenges from enemies foreign and domestic.
-But, I hold close these words from George Washington written early in the first American Revolution: "We should never despair, our Situation before has been unpromising and has changed for the better, so I trust, it will again.
+But I hold close these words from George Washington written early in the first American Revolution: "We should never despair, our Situation before has been unpromising and has changed for the better, so I trust, it will again.
 If new difficulties arise, we must only put forth new Exertions and proportion our Efforts to the exigency of the times."